 “And if you judge, judge with justice between them.
 Verily, Allah loves those who act justly.” – Surah Al-Maidah: 42

 By establishing social justice, He established a peaceful society the example of which is rare in the history of the world.
 He was determined to uphold justice and was uncompromising towards wrongdoers.
 He has established a unique example of justice in Islam for all, be it his own or others, rich or poor, strong or weak.
 Therefore, millions of non-Muslims came under the cool shade of Islam, impressed by His righteousness.
 He implements the provisions of the Shariah in justice.
 Because this principle of justice in Islam was fixed by the greatest Almighty Himself.

 “And I have sent down to you (O Muhammad SAW) the book (this Qur’an) in truth, confirming the scripture that came before it and trustworthy in highness and witness over old Scriptures.
 So, judge between them by what Allah has revealed.” -Surah Al Maidah: 48

-The Companions of the Prophet (PBUH) in Justice
+The Ideals of the Companions of Muhammad (PBUH) in Justice